 - urgent and emergency care (including out-of-hours)

-Some NHS care is too unusual to be commissioned at CCG level, and is commissioned centrally by NHS England.
+Some NHS care is too specialised to be commissioned at the ICB level, and instead is commissioned centrally by NHS England.
 This includes:

 - specialised services – important for MS as these include neurology services provided by teaching hospitals, known as adult neuroscience centres

 - offender health – NHS services in prisons